1992 San Diego Chargers season: Week 15: vs. Cincinnati Bengals

 Despite another bad start, the Chargers assured themselves of a winning record and maintained their playoff push.
-They held the ball for over nine minutes on their opening drive, going 77 yards in 14 plays, with Harmon twice converting third down situations.
+They held the ball for over nine minutes on their opening drive, going 77 yards in 14 plays with Harmon twice converting third down situations.
 The running back was eventually stopped at the 3 on 3rd and goal from the 11, and Carney opened the scoring with a short field goal.
 The Bengals required only one play to respond, David Klingler using play action and finding Jeff Query behind Byrd and Carrington for an 83-yard touchdown.
-Humphries was intercepted three plays later, though the Charger defense forced a three-and-out.
-San Diego then began another long drive, going from their own 20 to a 3rd and goal at the Cincinnati 4.
+Humphries was intercepted three plays later, though the Chargers defense forced a three-and-out.
+San Diego then began another long drive, going from its own 20 to a 3rd and goal at the Cincinnati 4-yard line.
 On the fifteenth play of the drive, Humphries was intercepted in the end zone.
 The Bengals drove 50 yards the other way, and added a field goal with 1:41 remaining in the half.
 Starting from his own 25, Humphries threw passes on seven consecutive plays, completing six of them to four different receivers.
 He found Miller on a corner route for an 11-yard touchdown with 15 seconds on the clock, and the game was tied 10–10 at halftime.

 The Chargers drove 66 yards in 13 plays for another touchdown on their first drive of the second half.
-Jefferson's juggling 18-yard catch on 3rd and 11 moved the ball into Bengals territory, and Humphries rolled right on a naked bootleg on 4th and goal from the 1, narrowly making it across the goal line for the go-ahead score.
-Gary Plummer intercepted Klingler on the next play, leaving his offense to drive only 18 yards for their third touchdown in a row: Humphries converted a 4th and 1 with a sneak, and Bernstine, back after an eight-week injury break, went up the middle to score from the 7.
+Jefferson's juggling 18-yard catch on 3rd and 11 moved the ball into Bengals territory, and Humphries rolled right on a naked bootleg on 4th and goal from the 1, narrowly making it across the goal line.
+Plummer intercepted Klingler on the next play, leaving his offense to drive only 18 yards for their third touchdown in a row: Humphries converted a 4th and 1 with a sneak, and Bernstine, back after an eight-week injury break, went up the middle to score from the 7.
 After only three more plays, Klinger had a pass batted high in the air by Seau, with Carrington claiming an interception.
 That set up a 48-yard Carney field goal.
 An O'Neal sack pushed Cincinnati out of field goal range on their next drive, and San Diego saw out the rest of the game without incident.

 The Chargers possessed the ball for nearly 22 minutes in the first half alone, and for over 39 minutes in total.
 Harmon had 8 catches for 80 yards, and 5 carries for 30 yards.